about

 And is Lord Bateman here within?"

-"Why yes!
-Why yes!" cried the proud young porter,
+“Why yes, why yes!” cried that proud porter,

 "He's just now taken his new bride in."

-"Tell him to bring me a slice of bread,
+“Tell him to send me a piece of bread,

 Likewise a bottle of the very best wine;

-And not to forget the fair young lady,
+And not to forget that fair young lady,

 Lord Bateman arose all in a passion,